 Actual Cash Value

-Actual cash value is a great way to ‘take the money and run’ as it were.
-There is no obligation to rebuild, and you can spend the money received as you see fit; however, actual cash value does factor in depreciation.
-All items lost will be depreciated before a payout is made.
+Actual cash value coverage can be a good option for those who would prefer to take their insurance money and move elsewhere in the event a total loss occurs.
+There is no obligation to rebuild and you can spend the money received as you see fit.
+However, it’s important to keep in mind that actual cash value does factor in depreciation, i.e. it is the replacement cost minus depreciation.
+Therefore, all items lost will be depreciated before a payout is made.

 Check In With Your Insurance Policy